 Not much has changed since I was a kid.
 Today, children still see a desire to destroy everything they touched, so safety wearables like the FiLIP 2 are designed to be durable, water resistant, as well as flexible to allow for a child’s growth.

 Beyond just day-to-day GPS monitoring, wearable technology can remain dormant until emergencies arise.
-For example, Team Angry Kittens, which included Connected Lab’s Lead Engineer, Alex Christodoulou (and some of his former coworkers), developed a mobile app Security Blanket that helps parents track their missing child’s location.
-They took first place (and continued onto the World Battle Hack in San Jose, where they came in second) at the 2014 Toronto PayPal Battle Hack for their app called Security Blanket.
-In addition to using beacon and bluetooth technology to help find missing children, the app also allowed for PayPal donations to boost search efforts for the missing, or to buy a sensor for those who can’t afford it.
+For example, Team Angry Kittens, which included Connected’s Lead Engineer, Alex Christodoulou (and some of his former co-workers), developed a mobile app called Security Blanket that helps parents track their missing child’s location.
+They took first place (and continued onto the World Battle Hack in San Jose, where they came in second) at the 2014 Toronto PayPal Battle Hack.
+In addition to using Beacon and Bluetooth technology to help find missing children, the app also allowed for PayPal donations to boost search efforts for the missing or to buy a sensor for those who can’t afford it.